 What Can You Serve Pesto With?

-While pesto is most heavily associated with Italian cuisine, it’s also made its way into a number of European cooking trends and can be added to almost anything.
+While pesto is most heavily associated with Italian cuisine, it’s also made its way into a number of cooking trends.
 One of our favorite applications is in the Whole30 pesto spaghetti squash recipe.
 Or, if simple and endlessly Instagrammable dishes are more your speed, we also recommend a spring pea and carrot salad topped with pesto.
+Or, of course, you can just go the classic route and pair your pesto with pasta.
 Pesto serves as an ideal substitute for tomato-based pasta sauces and makes a terrific addition to vegetable plates, warm or cold salads, and chicken dishes.